instructor-ai/instructor/docs/blog/posts/validation-part1.md

   Value error, must contain a space [type=value_error, input_value='jason', input_type=str]
 ```

+This code snippet achieves the same validation result.
+If the provided name does not contain a space, a `ValueError` is raised, and the corresponding error message is displayed.

-Validation is a fundamental concept in software development.
-When it comes to AI systems, the idea of validation remains the same.
-Instead of introducing new terms and standards, existing programming concepts can be applied.
-For example, types can have additional constraints.
-We can define types that are not "an apology" or "a threat."
-The underlying principles remain unchanged.
+Validation is a fundamental concept in software development, and it remains the same when applied to AI systems.
+Instead of introducing new terms and standards, existing programming concepts can be leveraged.
+For example, types can have additional constraints, ensuring they are not "an apology" or "a threat."
+The underlying principles of validation remain unchanged.

 In essence, validation involves checking if a value satisfies a condition.
 If it does, the value is returned.
 If it doesn't, an error is raised.
 This concept is similar to the examples mentioned above, with the addition of a possible mutation step: